Milkweed & Monarch Butterfly Mania

 2. Everyone is worried about energy costs these days.

-Check out the U.S. Dept. of Energy's Energy Savers web site to answer the following questions.
+Check out the U.S. Dept. of Energy's Energy Savers pamphlet to answer the following questions.

 a.
 Landscaping can make a big difference in energy costs.
 Where should we plant trees